Investor Education: DIVIDENDS

 If XYZ’s share price falls to $10.00, and they maintain the $1.00 dividend payout, this reinvested dividend now buys you 10 shares (100 shares x $1.00 dividend = $100.00, divided by $10.00 = 10 shares).

 This faster accumulation takes some of the pain out of price declines, but it really comes into play when the stock’s price recovers and goes higher since now you own a greater number of shares.

 Logically, the higher your dividend rate is, the faster the Rule of 72 can work to your advantage.
 However, always look at the dividend payout ratio, which, if very high, could warn you that the dividend may not be sustainable for the company, as we’ve seen in the 2008-2009 bear market.

 The “Rule of 72” is why young investors have such a great advantage when it comes to generating wealth since they have time on their side.

 I have covered a lot but you have to understand that this post will give you the basic knowledge about dividends but there are many intricacies with dividends for each category you will touch.
 For instance, preferred stocks where you are hunting for a stable dividend, REITs (real estate investment trust that I will cover next time), bonds with dividends, etc.

 If you like what you read and want to be notified about future articles, please subscribe for FREE (at the bottom of a page).

-Sources: I have no associations with mentioned web sites or businesses and did not intend promoting them.
+Sources: I have no associations with mentioned websites or businesses and did not intend to promote them.
 I have used a few sources of information, so, my kudos to the authors.

 Disclaimer: This article is intended to provide information to interested parties.
 As I have no knowledge of individual investor circumstances, goals, and/or portfolio concentration or diversification, readers are expected to complete their own due diligence before following any investment strategies or rules mentioned or recommended.
 Please excuse any typos.
 I assure you that I will do my best to correct any errors if they were overlooked.